A Human-Made Water Crisis

 Lead Interferes with Body Enzymes

-The moment you consume lead, it enters the body by first and foremost flowing through your bloodstream.
-Along the way, it slowly but surely crosses paths with various organs such as kidneys, muscles, and even the brain.
+When you consume lead, it enters the body by first flowing through your bloodstream.
+Along the way, it slowly but surely crosses paths with organs such as kidneys, muscles, and the brain.
 As such, it causes health threats because it interferes with body enzymes within the cells of these organs.

 As a result, you may experience symptoms such as muscle and joint aches, constipation, and extreme body fatigue.
 You may also experience serious symptoms such as tremors, seizures, and paralysis if lead consumption is done in large amounts.